NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Pressure Relief Test

 Pressure relief is an important part of how a sleeper engages with a mattress.
-Comparing Casper and DreamCloud, we found Casper pressure relief to be consistently better.
+Comparing Casper and DreamCloud, we found Casper pressure relief to offer the best pressure relief on the Casper Snow (9 out of 10).

 Pressure Relief TestScoreComfort LayerSupport Layer